-- Protective chaps and leg guards offer protection against chainsaw operation hazards
+Protective chaps and leg guards to prevent injury from chainsaw slips

-- Heavy-duty work gloves and long-sleeved shirts prevent bark and splinters from scuffing your hands and arms
+Heavy-duty work gloves and long-sleeved shirts to prevent bark and splinters from scuffing your hands and arms

-Tip: Wearing heavy protective clothing can lead to operator fatigue, which could lead to heat stroke.
-During weather that is hot and humid, schedule your work for the early morning or late afternoon when temperatures are cooler.
+Tip: During weather that is hot and humid, wearing heavy, protective clothing can lead to fatigue and even heat stroke.
+Schedule your work for the early morning or late afternoon when temperatures are cooler.
 Take safety breaks regularly.

 Know your tool.
 Understand its limitations and the potential hazards of its operation.

-- Do not operate a gas-powered engine in an enclosed area to avoid dangerous carbon monoxide fumes.
+Do not operate a gas-powered chainsaw in an enclosed area.
+This will help you avoid dangerous carbon monoxide fumes.

 Failure to use a chainsaw properly can cause serious personal injury.
 Never use a chainsaw when fatigued or under the influence of medication, drugs or alcohol.

-- Do not stand on any unstable surface when using the chainsaw, such as ladders, scaffolds or trees.
+Do not stand on ladders, scaffolds, trees or any unstable surface when using the chainsaw.

-- Do not operate a chainsaw with one hand.
-Keep a tight grip with both hands wrapping your fingers and thumbs around the top and rear handles.
+Do not operate a chainsaw with one hand.
+Keep a tight grip with both hands.
+Wrap your fingers and thumbs around the top and rear handles.

-- Remain aware of your surroundings.
-Keep your work area free of tripping hazards and the cutting arm away from obstructions.
+Remain aware of your surroundings.
+Keep your work area free of tripping hazards.
+Make sure your cutting arm is away from obstructions.

-- Avoid chainsaw kickback: Don’t allow the tip of the cutting arm to come in contact with any objects.
-This can cause a lightning-fast reverse reaction, kicking the guide bar up and back toward the user resulting in serious injury.
+Don’t allow the tip of the cutting arm to come in contact with any objects.
+This can cause a lightning-fast reverse reaction where the chainsaw kicks the guide bar up and back toward the user.
+Chainsaw kickback can result in serious injury.

 When cutting a tree trunk that’s lying on the ground, let up on the downward pressure as you near the end of the cut.
 Keep the blade from coming in contact with the ground, which could cause personal injury and damage to the saw.